-The boat leaves from just outside Bruges’ city walls and follow a long, straight canal – originally built so that Damme could be used as a port for Bruges – the four miles to Damme.
+The boat leaves from just outside Bruges’ city walls and follows a long, straight canal – which was originally built so that Damme could be used as a port for Bruges – for the four miles to Damme.
 The town has a good book market and a pretty central square surrounded by restaurants.
-Try a hot chocolate and a pancake oozing with Nutella from the crêpe stall – and if you want to work it off you can walk back along the canalside path to Bruges.
+Try a hot chocolate and a pancake oozing with Nutella from the crêpe stall – and if you’re feeling energetic you can walk back into Bruges along the canalside path.

-This article contains affiliate links, where I’ll get a small commission at no extra cost to you – thanks.
+This article contains affiliate links, where I get a small commission at no extra cost to you, thanks.